codmpm/node-red-contrib-loxone/README.md

 Keepalive is handled via `node-lox-ws-api` and token based authentication is used if available.

 As I don't have an own Loxone installation, I can't do a "real world" test.
-Gladly a friend of mine lent me his spare miniserver for initial testing.
+Gladly have an own miniserver through the mentioned crowdfunding campaign.
+Again, thank you all!

-Tested with loxone-config V9.0.9.26, node-red 0.17.5, nodeJS 6.11.4 LTS
+Tested with loxone-config V9.0.9.26, node-red 0.17.5, nodeJS 6.11.5 LTS

 > Help, pull requests and feedback in general are very welcome!

 ### Nodes
-* **Miniserver**: Configure a miniserver connection used by every other node, optionally activate the connection.
+* **Miniserver**: Configure a miniserver connection used by every other node.
 * **Control-In**: Select a control and a state to hook an event which then gets passed to node-red on occurence.
 * **Control-Out**: Select a control and feed it commands according to the [structure file](https://www.loxone.com/dede/wp-content/uploads/sites/2/2016/08/loxone-structure-file.pdf?x48792)
 * **Webservice**: Send direct webservice calls through the existing websocket, see the [webservice documenation](https://www.loxone.com/enen/kb/web-services/).